-- a. any conduct of any person (whether or not a public official) that adversely affects, or that could adversely affect, either directly or indirectly: - i. the honest or impartial exercise of any public official's powers as a public official; or - ii. the honest or impartial performance of any public official's functions or duties as a public official; - b. any conduct of a public official that constitutes or involves a breach of public trust; - c. any conduct of a public official that constitutes, involves or is engaged in for the purpose of abuse of the person's office as a public official; and - d. any conduct of a public official, or former public official, that constitutes or involves the misuse of information or documents acquired in the person's capacity as a public official.
+- a. any conduct (including bribery) of any person (whether or not a public official) that affects, or that could affect, either directly or indirectly: - i. the honest or impartial exercise of any public official's powers as a public official (this includes foreign public officials); or - ii. the honest or impartial performance of any public official's functions or duties as a public official (again, this includes foreign public officials); - b. any conduct of a public official that constitutes or involves a breach of public trust; - c. any conduct of a public official that constitutes, involves or is engaged in for the purpose of abuse of the person's office as a public official; and - d. any conduct of a public official that constitutes or involves a breach of public trust.